 If you wish to volunteer overseas you can contact the following organisations (please note: not all of the organisations are members of The Centre for Volunteering):

 AusAID’s VIDA Program

-VIDA (Volunteering for International Development from Australia) is Australia’s newest international volunteer program.
-VIDA places skilled Australian volunteers in developing countries in the Asia Pacific region.
+Volunteering for International Development from Australia (VIDA) places skilled Australian volunteers in developing countries in the Asia Pacific region.
 VIDA volunteers work with local staff to reduce poverty and achieve sustainable development in the communities in which they work through skills exchange, institutional strengthening and capacity building.

 Australian Volunteers International

 Australian Volunteers International (AVI) is Australia’s largest and most experienced international volunteer sending agency.
-Every year we recruit, prepare and support hundreds of Australians who volunteer to live alongside people of other cultures and work towards the sustainable development of communities.
+Every year they recruit, prepare and support hundreds of Australians who volunteer to live alongside people of other cultures and work towards the sustainable development of communities.

 Global Vision International

 Global Vision International (GVI) was formed in 1998 to provide support and services to international charities, non profits and governmental agencies.
-Through our international network of over 100 personnel in over 30 countries, GVI continues to support many of the most critical conservation and humanitarian projects around the globe.
+Through their international network GVI supports many of the most critical conservation and humanitarian projects around the globe.
 Make a difference to some of the world’s most critical conservation and community projects with Global Vision International.
-Join challenging expeditions as diverse as marine conservation in Mexico and the Seychelles, community development in Mexico, high altitude exploration in Patagonia, and wildlife conservation in the Amazon, Costa Rica, South Africa and Kenya.
-Or volunteer with GVI’s partner organisations in over 15 countries – work with indigenous communities in Guatemala and Ecuador, protect turtles in Panama, teach in Nepal, help with Gibbon rehabilitation in Thailand, plus many more.
+You can join challenging expeditions as diverse as marine conservation, community development, high altitude exploration and wildlife conservation.
+Or volunteer with GVI’s partner organisations in over 15 countries – work with indigenous communities, protect turtles, teach, help with animal rehabilitation, plus many more options.
 Field work placements, internships and jobs in the field are also available.